Fuzzing MLIR Compilers with Custom Mutation Synthesis: Evaluation

 We evaluate \tool{} against Grammarinator~\cite{grammarinator}, MLIRSmith~\cite{mlirsmith}, and NeuRI~\cite{neuri}.
 Grammarinator represents a baseline grammar-based fuzzer, while MLIRSmith and NeuRI represent the state of the art custom generators for MLIR and deep learning models.

-Grammarinator converts ANTLR4 grammar definitions into generation models that can be used to generate, mutate, and recombine test cases following the grammar.
+Grammarinator converts ANTLR4 grammar definitions into a random probabilistic generator code that can be used to generate, mutate, and recombine test cases based on the grammar rules.
 In our experiments, we provide both \tool{} and Grammarinator with the same seed corpus for a fair comparison.

 MLIRSmith is a custom generator-based fuzzer that targets MLIR's core dialects.
-MLIRSmith was chosen for comparison as it specializes in generating valid random MLIR programs, but requires users to implement custom generators for each new dialect.
+MLIRSmith was chosen for comparison as it specializes in generating valid MLIR programs for MLIR's core dialects, but requires users to implement custom generators for other new dialects.
 As of March 2024, MLIRSmith supports 13 out of 42 available core dialects~\cite{githubMLIRSmith}.
 NeuRI is a DL model-level fuzzer that generates computation graphs based on DL-model specific, API-level constraints.
-NeuRI supports parameterization only in the form of tensor shape constraints and shape propagation rules for machine learning models.
+NeuRI supports parameterization in the form of tensor shape constraints and shape propagation rules for machine learning models.
 While NeuRI does not directly target MLIR, the \texttt{onnx-mlir} tool can be used to lower the models generated by NeuRI to the core MLIR dialects for P1 (mlir-opt) or to the \texttt{onnx} dialect for P2 (onnx-mlir-opt).

 We also compare \tool{} against running existing test cases (i.e., the seeds for \tool{} and Grammarinator).
 By measuring the branch and dialect coverage of the seed test cases alone, we separate the contributions of the increased coverage afforded by the fuzzers' mutation capability from the innate capability of the seed corpus they draw from.